 An original text signed at the said conference by the UK Government, alongside more than 20 nations, stated stewardship to the repealing of any laws which;

 “allow harmful practices, or restrict women’s and girls’ … sexual and reproductive health and rights, bodily autonomy.”

-In contrast, however, a later version of the international pact, signed by only a fraction in comparison of the original signatories, have both of the aforementioned phrases removed.
-Moreover, the signed nations include Malta and the UK, the former of which has abortion illegal in their country, and who themselves weren’t original signatory.
+In contrast, however, a later version of the international pact, signed by only a fraction in comparison to the original signatories, have both of the aforementioned phrases removed.
+Moreover, the signed nations include Malta and the UK, the former of which has abortion illegal in their country, and who themselves weren’t original signatories.